ImaniAN/ImaniAN/README.md

   from our clients by taking personal ownership of all the aspects of my job thus also providing positive representation of the brand.
 Additionally, I have experience in professionally training individuals at college level and corporate level and all other aspects associated with academic facilitation.
-I am looking for a position at an innovative company with a specialized work force thatU+2019s committed to their professional responsibilities.
+I am looking for a position at an innovative company with a specialized work force that's committed to their professional responsibilities.
 </p>
 <br>
 <table>